chainstack/docs/docs/platform/view-your-organization-vault.md

 # View your organization's vault

-<a href="https://console.chainstack.com/vault" rel="dofollow" target="_blank">Vault</a> is a secure encrypted storage for your organization's identities.
+[Vault](https://console.chainstack.com/vault) is a secure encrypted storage for your organization's identities.

 The identity keystore files are stored using AES-256 encryption.